 After a quick unpack and change into shorts etc. we had a quick look at the supplied map and decided to have a look at Hoan Kiem Lake in the centre of Hanoi and just a short stroll away.
-Experienced on the streets of Bangkok and Kuala Lumpar we were not surprised by the 10 million mopeds, a complete of road sense by all and choking road pollution.
+Experienced on the streets of Bangkok and Kuala Lumpur we were not surprised by the 10 million mopeds, a complete of road sense by all and choking road pollution.
 We gingerly made our way to the shores of the lake without too much mishap.
-The trick is, when you decide to cross, do it, don’t stop, do it slowly and eye the opposition.
-Dare them to run you over and risk a multi-million western law suit and you will get there, most times.
+The trick is when you decide to cross, do it, don’t stop, do it slowly and eye the opposition.
+Dare them to run you over and risk a multi-million western lawsuit and you will get there most times.

-The lake is pretty and has a temple in the middle reached by wooden bridge.
+The lake is pretty and has a temple in the middle reached by a wooden bridge.
 You pay 30 000 Dong to cross it, and that equates to 90p in proper money.
 The views of the city from the temple are quite nice, though one couldn’t argue that Hanoi is a stunner.
-With the pace of development it will get there, but I guess being Napalmed by the Americans back to the stone-age was going to have an effect on its looks.
-The Temple is a tribute to a 15C King by the name of Le, apparently he threw a golden sword into the lake and large turtles carry it around on their back from time to time.
+With the pace of development it will get there, but I guess being Napalmed by the Americans back to the stone-age was going to affect its looks.
+The Temple is a tribute to a 15C King by the name of Le he threw a golden sword into the lake and large turtles carry it around on their back from time to time.
 People have been looking for it for centuries, but only turtles appear to know where it is.
 Hence the turtle worshipping.

 We carried on around the lake and came across a modern statue of this past ruler.
-We sat in the heat and pondered for a while before moving onto the southern end of the lake and stopped for a couple of coconut drinks.
-They came supplied with straws and long handled spoon (not seen that before) and we gouged out some of the coconut flesh and ate it after sipping the cool milk, very sweet.
+We sat in the heat and pondered for a while before moving onto the southern end of the lake and stopping for a couple of coconut drinks.
+They came supplied with straws and a long-handled spoon (not seen that before) and we gouged out some of the coconut flesh and ate it after sipping the cool milk, very sweet.
 We consulted our map while we drank and decided to find the local gaol.

 Eager for more history we next found St. Joseph’s Cathedral.
-A large impressive building that obviously has not been used in many a decade and I guess will be left to fall to the ground some time in the future, that’s what you get when political dogma rules the roost, and a lack of christians.
+A large impressive building that has not been used in many a decade and I guess will be left to fall to the ground sometime in the future, that’s what you get when political dogma rules the roost and a lack of Christians.
 Again, ironically outside the railings of the building was a wedding couple having their photo taken with the Cathedral as a backdrop.
 I can’t work that one out.